2335 Sandy Lake Road

 Photos from the Preserve

-The Dimension Tract is a secluded thirty-eight acre parcel of undeveloped land along the Elm Fork of the Trinity River.
+Located at 1199 Elm Park Drive, the Dimension Tract is a secluded thirty-eight acre parcel of undeveloped land along the Elm Fork of the Trinity River.
 The natural parkland features a 14-acre pond, 3.5 acres of wetlands, 9 acres of river bottom timber and a blanket of native vegetation on the remaining 11.5 acres.
 This property has a canoe and kayak launch on-site on the Trinity River.

 This City-owned land has suffered through years of nuisance activities including illegal dumping, abandoned cars, and damage from four-wheelers that threatened the property.
 Now, through the City and regional government support and community involvement, it’s becoming a welcome haven for nature lovers and sports enthusiasts.

-The Dimension Tract is becoming a point of pride for the Carrollton community, and a valued site for regional recreation and environmental activities.
+The Dimension Tract is a point of pride for the Carrollton community, and a valued site for regional recreation and environmental activities.

 For additional information contact, 972-466-3080.